All Episodes

 It was all during the Obama campaign, in fact, because he was trying to make it out like no Democrat ever supported going into Iraq.

-The intel services didn't lie to Bush.
+The Intel services didn't lie to Bush.

-Because they know that there's a low information voter component out there that'll buy anything, the drive-by media says.
+This is a false narrative that's being created because they know that there's a low-information voter component out there that'll buy anything the drive-by media says.

-Blackhawk down, because that's what convinced bin Laden that we were a paper tiger.
+Knowing what we know now, should Bill Clinton have pulled out of Somalia, Blackhawk down, because that's what convinced bin Laden that we were a paper tiger.

 Bin Laden said so to an ABC reporter, John Miller.

-He said, Yeah, when I saw you guys cut and run from Somalia, I knew you could be had.
+He said, yeah, when I saw you guys cut and run from Somalia, I knew you could be had.

-So knowing what we know now, should Bill Clinton have pulled out of Somalia when he did.
+So knowing what we know now, should Bill Clinton have pulled out of Somalia when he did?

 But I've got an entirely different perspective on this.